Testimonials

 (,)

 I’m not sure how developed my independence of thought is now as an adult but I do know that I remember how engaged I was when working independently at The Children’s House.
-I felt like I was in my own world – there was no competing, no aspiring to good grades.
-It was akin to being engrossed in a hobby that you are deeply interested in. the materials absorbed me, no matter the subject.
-I can compare it to my years in school from 3rd Class up.
-It is different.
 It is fantastic to have experienced the Montessori method.
 It is a lesson in seeing that there is another way.

 Past Pupil,